fritids/wp-birthday-users/readme.txt

 This plugin should work wtih PHP 4.4 through last versions of php is always the best.

 == Changelog ==

+= 0.1.2 =
+* Fixed style error with Chrome
+* Fixed the function to collapse upcoming/passed birthday info

 = 0.1.1 =
 * Add translation Dutch